fabulousdj/SortingHatLib/README.md

 # SortingHatLib

-1. How to use the package?
+1. Install the package using python-pip

 ```bash